 First off, we understand ADA Compliance can be confusing because there is no official certificate or stamp of approval that a website can obtain.
 Rather, ADA Compliance is about due diligence.
-A website needs to be built according to guidelines and then continually maintained as updates are made to the site and guidelines change.
+A website needs to be built according to guidelines and then continually maintained as updates are made to the website and guidelines change.

 Google measures nearly everything about websites.
 They search your site and rank it against all the other websites out there.
 Google has said details like page speed and Secure Socket Layer (SSL) help websites rank better.
 Why wouldn’t Google be looking at ADA Compliance too?
 You can bet they are looking at that and it’s just a matter of time before they announce every website needs to be ADA Compliant.
 Get ahead of your competition now!